 - Type the configuration Name, and the Citrix Hypervisor Address, user name, and Password.
 For guidance, see the above field definitions.

 - Click the CHECK CREDENTIALS button below the Citrix Hypervisor Configuration fields.
 The Virtual Machine Clone Settings field is then enabled.

 - Select the Virtual Machine Template.

-- Select the Storage Repository and click the TEST button to verify that Unidesk can access the location specified by using the credentials supplied.
+- Select the Storage Repository and click the TEST button to verify that the software can access the location specified using the supplied credentials.

 - Click Save.
 The new Connector Configuration appears on the Connector page.